AjayKMehta/template-dotnet/README.md

-# Overview
+## Overview

 This repo is a template for creating .NET GitHub repos.
-To do so, use the `use this template` button.
+You can do this by clicking the **Use this template** button in the top right corner.

+## VS Code

+This repo contains `launch.json` and `tasks.json` used to configure  debugging and various tasks.
+These files makes use of the [Command Variable](https://marketplace.visualstudio.com/items?itemName=rioj7.command-variable) extension to prompt for build configuration (`Release` or `Debug`) and test projects to launch.

 ## CI/CD

 There are several GitHub workflows for CI defined.
 Feel free to modify them as needed.
+Each workflow runs fairly quickly (in my experience).
+You may want to combine some of the workflows, e.g. on pushing to a branch, you may want a single workflow that builds the code, perform SAST, run tests in that order rather than have separate workflows for each task.

 ### Workflows